nstanogias/web3-todo/README.md

   - Update to-do items via the provided API
   - Delete to-do items via the provided API

 - Web3 functionalities.
-Authenticated users must:
+Authenticated users can:
   - View current ERC20 token balance
   - Mint an NFT after 2 to do list items are marked completed
-    - The mint button is initially disabled until completed the tasks.
+    - The mint button is initially disabled until completed the tasks
-    - The mint transaction must await a specified number of blocks
+    - The mint transaction awaits a specified number of blocks
   - Burn the NFT
-    - The burn of the NFT will send an amount of an ERC20 token.
+    - The burn of the NFT sends an amount of an ERC20 token.
 After successfull burn, the ERC20 balance is updated in the UI.

 ## Blockchain and Network Info